FloCr8oR/Ideas/README.md

 # openCoLab
 openCoLab initiatives

-Where we keep stuff on projects in play.
+Where we keep stuff on projects in play that we can share.